 Every now and again something happens here at Honey Bee Suite that makes all the time and effort worthwhile.
-I now have a new-found hero in the UK and, with his permission, I’m sharing the sequence of events.
+I now have a new hero in the UK and, with his permission, I’m sharing his story of how he came to have pet bees.

 Think I’ve just made a big mistake.
 I’ve just paid for someone to come out and get rid of (kill) the mining bees we have nesting in our front lawn.
 We have two small children and did not do our homework on [the bees].
 And I now feel terrible about what I have just committed to have done to them.
 I paid by credit card over the phone just tonight, and guys are coming out Friday morning…OMG what should I do?
 I can’t live with the thought of killing thousands of living, harmless little creatures.

-I immediately wrote back the first thing that came to mind: “Call them back and cancel.”
+Immediately I wrote back: “Call them back and cancel!”
 Never for a moment did I think he would actually cancel, and with advice like that, I didn’t expect to hear from him again.
 But a few days later, more e-mail:

 Did not get rid of them, you may be glad to hear.
 I will try and get a photo to send to you.
 But we have rain.
 Hopefully that has not affected them too much.